-- Performance of ZCR ,FFT and LPC is decreased with the increase of the number of classes. - The size of the database had an effect, on the accuracy of the results, if the database was larger, the results with all the four feature technique would have been better. - The PLP method is the best among of all ,where the accuracy is 96.14%, and represent important result, - So it can be implemented PLP successfully with this type of sound signals, and with other audio signals. - ZCR ,FFT and LPC methods can be adopted to classify the audio signals unlike human voices, but with the wind signal, you need less number of classes in order to obtain a greater classification performance.
+- The PLP method is the best among of all, where the accuracy is 96.14%, and represent important result, - So it can be implemented PLP successfully with this type of sound signals, and with other audio signals. - ZCR, FFT and LPC methods can be adopted to classify the audio signals unlike human voices, but with the wind signal, you need less number of classes in order to obtain a greater classification performance.

-Conclusions
+6 Conclusions

-The dealing with voice signals and treatment it is considered to be very important, for his great role in solving many problems that it can be solved by analyzing and treated those signals.
-The treatment of the sound of the wind is considered important, especially the classification of different wind sound signals.
-In this research we designed a system that is read the wind sounds and classify to one of seven wind classes.
+Research on voice signals and its treatment is considered to be very important, as it has a great role in solving many problems that can be solved by analyzing and treating those signals.
+The treatment of the sound of the wind is considered equally important, especially the classification of different wind sound signals.
+In this research we designed a system that reads the wind sounds and classifies them to one of seven wind classes.

-A CNN -Model of audio classification is used ,because it considered strong and great models in the classification problems, so we are adopted it in this work to be measure their efficiency with this type of.
-In this research the CNN models is implemented with four different methods of audio features extracting.
-Because we are tried to deduce which of these type of features extraction technique is the best of giving the important successful results in distinguishing wind audio signals other than human signals.
-In this system the ZCR ,FFT , LPC and PLP are adopted as audio features for this classification problem .We are noted that the performance of ZCR ,FFT and LPC is decreased with the increase of the number of classes.
-Where the accuracy results of CNN with ZCR is 74.43% and with FFT shifting is 77.19%, and the precision with LPC features is 74.29%.
-But the PLP method is the best among of all ,where the accuracy is 96.14% ,and represent important result, so it can be implemented PLP successfully with this type of sound signals, and with other audio signals.
+A CNN-Model of audio classification is used, because it is considered as a good performer in classification problems, so we adopted it in this work to measure its efficiency with this type of data.
+In this research the CNN model is implemented with four different methods of audio features extracting.
+We tried to deduce which of these types of features extraction techniques is the best for distinguishing wind audio signals, as opposed to distinguishing only than human signals.
+In this system the ZCR, FFT, LPC and PLP are adopted as audio features for this classification problem.
+We note that the performance of ZCR, FFT and LPC is decreased with the increase of the number of classes.
+The accuracy of CNN with ZCR is 74.43% and with FFT shifting, it is 77.19%, while the precision with LPC features is 74.29%.
+But the PLP method is the best among them all, where the accuracy is 96.14%.
+PPL can therefore be implemented successfully with this type of sound signals, and with other audio signals as well.

-We like to say here that the methods of extracting characteristics for audio signals cannot be limited to specific signals, but yes, they can be very successful with certain signals.
+We would like to add that the methods of extracting characteristics for audio signals cannot be limited to specific signals, but yes, they can be very successful with certain signals.
 Certain changes and many tests can be made to make a specific method fit a specific signal.
-In the future, we hope to build a strong system capable of processing wide types of wind signals and forecasting the type of wind in order to determine the future state of the atmosphere, by adopting classification models known for their strength such as CNN architectures
+In the future, we hope to build a strong system capable of processing wide types of wind signals and forecasting the type of wind in order to determine the future state of the atmosphere, by adopting classification models known for their strength such as CNN architectures of Selected Topics in Signal Processing, vol. 14, pp. 1-14.